Accessibility Compliance Module

 Button

 A selection of components may present elements or functionality that do not comply with accessibility standards.
-The following components are not included in the Accessibility Compliance Module, and should not be used on forms where access by a broad audience with varying abilities is a priority:
+The following components are not included in the Accessibility Compliance Module, and using them may create accessibility limitations in a form or application:

 Screen readers' announcements upon user action